kcyeu/14-glassy/README.md

 License
 --------
-The images in the screenshot are adopted from http://skitterphoto.com/ and licensed under CC0.
+The images in the screenshot are adopted from [Skitter Photo](http://skitterphoto.com/) and licensed under CC0.